jesse-kaufman/plantsdb/README.md

 |      **harvestedOn** | _date (YYYY-MM-DD)_                              |                |
 |    **cureStartedOn** | _date (YYYY-MM-DD)_                              |                |

-**Notes:**

-- Archived and inactive plants are hidden by default.
+- _Archived and inactive plants are hidden by default._
-- Inactive plants are plants that have been "deleted" through the API.
-They are only marked as inactive so they can be "undeleted" if necessary.
+- _Inactive plants are plants that have been "deleted" through the API.
+They are only marked as inactive so they can be "undeleted" if necessary._

 ---